 IMAM OMAR SHAHIN: Exactly.

-IMAM OMAR SHAHIN: This is — to be honest, this hurt me the most.
+IMAM OMAR SHAHIN: This is—to be honest, this hurt me the most.
 It’s [inaudible] the federal law is a crime nowadays.
 I asked for an extension.
 But as you see, I don’t need to explain myself more.
 So I need an extension belt.
-And supposedly I asked for a not necessary extension, but what’s wrong with that if I can get to the plane twenty of these seatbelts and nobody can ask me why you carry all of these things?
+And supposedly I asked for a not necessary extension, but what’s wrong with that if I can get to the plane 20 of these seatbelts and nobody can ask me, “Why you carry all of these things?”
 But we ask extension belt, because we need it.
 Me, as well as Imam Marwan Sadeddin.
 He is a big guy like me.
 So we need the extension belt.
-And even the flight attendant, she was helping him in buckling up his extension seatbelt.
+And even the flight attendant, she was helping him in buckling up his extension seat belt.